jelson/mohai/README.md

 [Here are some photos](https://photos.app.goo.gl/AzxZ8Njd79hLUo9N7) of the process and the event.

-The idea is this: first someone drew a design on a sheet of paper.
-We scanned the paper and turned the design into a 3D model -- a 40mm-diameter circular medallion with your design embossed on top.
-Next, I printed the medallion face on a 3D printer.
-To save time, we'd pre-printed the body of the medallion before the event.
-At the event, we just printed the top layer with the embossed design on it and snapped it into the pre-printed body.
+First, a participant would draw a design on a sheet of paper.
+We scanned the paper and turned the design into a 3D model -- a 40mm-diameter circular medallion with the drawn design embossed on top.
+Next, we printed the medallion face on a 3D printer.
+To save time, the body of the medallion was pre-printed before the event.
+At the event, we only printed the top layer with the embossed design on it and snapped it into the pre-printed body.

 Next, we helped participants measure out the proper amounts of a fast-curing silicone compound and pour it over the 3D-printed medallion.
 Ten minutes later, the silicone will cured into a negative of the medallion -- a mold.

 The last step was to mix together a two-part resin formula.
 We had a dozen different colorants on hand to make the medallion any color!